kancur/campings/README.md

 # Najkempy.sk
-A searchable directory of campings in Slovakia.
+A searchable directory of campings in Slovakia made in Next.js

 ## Live Version
 **:link: [Click here to visit Najkempy.sk](https://najkempy.sk/)**